Why Compliance Charts Are an Affordable Housing Owner’s Best Friend

 If your work involves financial oversight of affordable housing, you know what I’m talking about.

-Tracking all those requirements can be a challenge when you oversee multiple properties and juggle a constant stream of urgent tasks.
+Tracking all those requirements can be a challenge when you oversee multiple properties and juggle many urgent tasks.
 But it’s a responsibility that can be costly to ignore.
 Compliance failures cause big headaches and can even put a property’s ownership at risk.
 Conversely, effective compliance management can bring real financial benefits.
 That’s where a compliance chart comes in.

 A compliance chart is, simply, a summary of all the regulatory and funding requirements attached to a property.
 It’s what you use to…

 Ensure income and rent restrictions are being followed.